-- Criteria include qualifications and track record of the proposer, ability to complete work as described, knowledge and experience serving target populations within the community; - Provider selections will be made within 15 days of the RFP closing date. - All proposers will be notified by email of the status of their submission.
+- Criteria include qualifications and track record of the proposer, ability to complete work as described, knowledge and experience serving target populations. - Alignment with identified community needs. - Timeframe for move-in service commencement. - All proposers will be notified by email of the status of their submission.